aliyun/terraform-provider-alicloud/website/docs/r/common_bandwidth_package.html.markdown

 The following arguments are supported:

 * `bandwidth` - (Required) The bandwidth of the common bandwidth package, in Mbps.
 * `internet_charge_type` - (Optional, ForceNew) The billing method of the common bandwidth package.
 Valid values are "PayByBandwidth" and "PayBy95" and "PayByTraffic".
 "PayBy95" is pay by month 95% peak bandwidth.
-International station doesn't supports "PayByBandwidth" and "PayBy95".
+International Account doesn't supports "PayByBandwidth" and "PayBy95".
 Default to "PayByTraffic".
 * `ratio` - (Optional) Ratio of the common bandwidth package.
 It is valid when `internet_charge_type` is `PayBy95`.
 Default to 100.
 Valid values: [10-100].
 * `name` - (Optional) The name of the common bandwidth package.
 * `description` - (Optional) The description of the common bandwidth package instance.